SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/3_globalaccount/3_3_btp_ea_ga_authorization.md

 # Managing Authentication and Authorization in a Global Account

-This page describes the tasks administrators of SAP BTP must perform to ensure user authentication and assign authorization information to users and user groups.
+This page describes the tasks that SAP BTP administrators must perform to ensure user authentication and to assign authorization information to users and user groups.

 For more information, see SAP Help Portal, [Security Administration: Managing Authentication and Authorization](https://help.sap.com/docs/btp/sap-business-technology-platform/security-administration-managing-authentication-and-authorization?locale=en-US&version=LATEST).